Undalevein/Timeline/README.md

 In some scenarios when a boolean is required, the interpreter will evaluate things as truthy or falsy.
 Everything is considered truthy except for the following:

-- The left-value is `"FALSE"`
+- The left-value is `"FALSE"` (all capitalized).
 - The left-value is empty.
-- The accumulator is AMORPHOUS
+- The accumulator is AMORPHOUS.
 - The accumulator contains a binary operator that it can't evaluate yet.

+However, these below are not considered falsy.

+- Left-value is `"AMORPHOUS"`, including its lowercase variations, but the accumulator is not AMORPHOUS.
+- Left-value is `"0"`.
+- Left-value is any of the lowercase variations of of `"FALSE"`.

 ### Coding Specifications